WipobJind/HelpDesk_BADPROJECT1/readme.md

 * **Category**: populated automatically based on Gemini's classification of ticket content.
 * **TicketUpdate**: an audit trail of comments and status changes on a ticket.

-## Service Integration Scope

-This project satisfies its external integration requirement through two independent third party APIs, Google Gemini and SendGrid, as described above.
-A peer to peer service integration with another team's API was not implemented for this project; that scope was addressed instead through the two integrations documented here.
+## External Integrations Summary

+This project integrates two independent third party APIs beyond the core authentication provider:

+* **Google Gemini** handles automatic ticket categorization at the point of creation.
+* **SendGrid** delivers email notifications to the technician group when new tickets arrive.

+Both integrations run server side during the ticket creation flow and require no additional action from the end user.